AI Industry Insights

 Opportunities

-• An aging population and a shortage of providers are likely to increase demand.
+• An aging population and provider shortage will likely increase demand.

-• Advances in technology are enhancing AI voice capabilities to sound more human-like, making this solution more acceptable to patients.
+• Advances in technology are improving AI voice capabilities to sound like a human, making this solution more acceptable to patients.

 • Potential to scale to other industries by training LLM on different data sets.